AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

    ![](./media/3-23.png)

-1. Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Azure AI Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open)
+1. Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Microsoft Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open)

 1. In the browser, navigate to `https://ai.azure.com/managementCenter/allResources`, Select **Create new**.